Automotive Products

 In 1993 they sold their holdings in Pacific BBA, thus removing the last of the old AP Australian and New Zealand businesses.
 A downturn in European automotive from the end of 1992 had reduced the OE business, while the aftermarket continued at the same level.
 The US side had managed to grow.
-ACTS had now gone into production, which is believed to be due to the Renault Twingo and Cleo; SureTrac had been licensed to Fuji Univance in Japan, who are now Univance Corporation, and a mechanical parking brake for disc-braked vehicles, at the time was fitted to all Land Rover vehicles, was expected to become widespread.
+ACTS had now gone into production, which is believed to be due to the Renault Twingo and Cleo; SureTrac had been licensed to Fuji Univance in Japan, who are now Univance Corporation, and a mechanical parking brake for disc-braked vehicles, at the time fitted to all Land Rover vehicles, was expected to become widespread.
 AP Clutch acquired a low-cost laser cutting cell to replace press tools and provide fast turnaround.

-In 1994 BBA was recovering, which includes the sales of businesses which did not conform to their criteria, following a new CEO.
+In 1994 BBA was recovering, and sold some businesses which did not conform to new criteria, established by a new CEO.
 At this point the group consisted of Transportation, being Automotive Friction and AP, Aviation Services and Aviation Components (AP Speke), and of Industrial covering various textiles and specialist electrics.
 By then, they had disposed of all of their belting products and the Angus fire production system.
-Uncompetitive units were closed or relocated, and new cellular manufacturing systems took part in Clutch manufacturing.
+Uncompetitive units were closed or relocated, and new cellular manufacturing systems took part in clutch manufacturing.

 The BBA 1995 report showed the sale of AP in April 1995 for £181M, plus later considerations if the purchaser, AP Group, achieved certain target internal rates of return.
 It was regarded as a good business, but was too small to compete on a global scale.
 The majority of the funding was provided by CIN Venture Nominees, along the shares bought by the staff and directors.
-The acquisition was for the traditional Brake and Clutch businesses and for a BBA textile unit in Cleckheaton and Germany which became APTEC.
+The acquisition was for the traditional brake and clutch businesses and for a BBA textile unit in Cleckheaton and Germany which became APTEC.
 The APPH unit at Speke was retained by BBA.

 AP Group 1995 report, for 9 months, showed turnover of £231M and profit of £17M, exceeding budgets.
 AP Italy had installed a fully automated drum brakes assembly capable of producing 2M brakes a year for Fiat.
 AP France had built a new manufacturing facility near Orleans for clutch production and R&D. AP Leamington had invested in flexible manufacturing systems, presumably BPCS.
 They had also created a joint venture for the ACTS system with Kongsberg Automotive.